eliasnogueira/eliasnogueira/README.md

 [![Podcast](https://img.shields.io/badge/-Listen%20on%20Spotify-black?style=flat-square&logo=Spotify&link=#)](#)
 ![Profile views](https://komarev.com/ghpvc/?username=eliasnogueira&style=flat-square)

-**I help professional software engineers (backend, frontend, qa) to develop their quality mindset and deliver bug-free software so they become top-level developers and get hired for the best positions in the market.**
+**I help professional software engineers (backend, frontend, qa) to develop their quality mindset and deliver bug-free software so they become top-level engineers and get hired for the best positions in the market.**
 <br/>
 * 🤖  I’m a Software Engineer in Test
 * 🌐  I have a [personal blog](http://eliasnogueira.com) where you can find a lot of content about  Quality Engineering